Gabriela Rocha (singer)

 Gabriela Rocha Corrêa Moreira (born March 13, 1994) is a Brazilian Christian worship singer and songwriter.
-She is one of the main singers of contemporary Christian music in Brazil and the singer of the gender with the largest YouTube channel in the world and is the most listened to Christian music artist on the main digital platforms, Spotify, iTunes, Apple Music and Deezer.
+She is one of the main singers of contemporary Christian music in Brazil and the singer of the genre with the largest YouTube channel in the world and is the most listened to Christian music artist on the main digital platforms, Spotify, iTunes, Apple Music and Deezer.
+She has recorded with various artists such as Elevation Worship, CeCe Winans and Michael W. Smith.
+Her YouTube channel has over 3 billion views.

 Life and career

-Gabriela Rocha was born in an evangelical home and from the age of five was already singing in the church.
+Gabriela Rocha was brought up in a Christian household and, at the age of five, she was already singing in the church.
 She became known through the Jovens Talentos contest, on Raul Gil's television program, where she joined in March 2006 and won in May 2007.
-After winning the contest, she would participate in the painting Homenagem ao Artista (English: Tribute to the Artist) between the years 2007 and 2010, in the same program.
+After winning the contest, she would participate in the segment Homenagem ao Artista (English: Tribute to the Artist) between the years 2007 and 2010, in the same show.
 Her definitive immersion in the Christian music genre took place in this framework from the year 2008, when she made striking performances, honoring the singers Aline Barros and Ana Paula Valadão, in the presence of both.
 Since her childhood, Ana Paula Valadão, has been her greatest musical influence.
 In November of the same year, under the Luar Music label, at the time owned by Raul Gil Jr. (Raul Gil's son), she released her first album in partnership with gospel singer Elias dos Santos (also ex-Jovens Talentos), entitled Irmãos na Fé.

 The first big hit of her career would come in 2010 in a presentation on the Raul Gil Program, when she sang "Aleluia" (Leonard Cohen's own version for Hallelujah), which at the time reached thousands of views on YouTube.
 The following year, she participated in the recording of the live album by singer Thalles, where both performed a duet on the song "Nada Além de Ti", which was successful throughout Brazil and occupied the first place on the segment's radio, the that definitively enshrined the young singer on Christian music.